seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 From her material sap, perforce must wither
 And come to deadly use.
 Wisdom and goodness to the vile seem vile:
-Filths savour but themselves.
+Filths savor but themselves.
 What have you done?
 Tigers, not daughters, what have you perform'd?
 A father, and a gracious aged man,
 Whose reverence even the head-lugg'd bear would lick,